Inter Europol Competition: 2021-2023: Performing in the WEC and winning Le Mans

 Śmiechowski, Scherer and Costa showed pace which second-place finisher Robert Kubica described as "in a league of its own" and avoided mistakes other than Costa's minor exit in a gravel trap in the Mulsanne's corner in the final hours of the race and a safety car infringement, for which the team had to serve a drive-through penalty.
-Widely recognized was Scherer's drive, who got hit in the leg by a Corvette Racing machinery when exiting the car in the first hour of the race and suffered ligament and heel damage and an incomplete fracture to his mid-left foot with three bones broken.
-After being cared for by the team's physiotherapists, the Swiss maintained a good pace and spent more than eight hours behind the wheel of the Oreca 07, despite having to change his braking method and limping on one leg when getting in and out of the car.
+Widely recognized was Scherer's drive, who was hit in the leg by a Corvette Racing machinery when exiting the car in the first hour of the race and suffered ligament and heel damage and an incomplete fracture to his mid-left foot with three bones broken.
+After being cared for by the team's physiotherapists, the Swiss maintained a good pace and spent more than eight hours behind the wheel of the Oreca 07, despite having to change his braking method and limping on one leg when entering and exiting the car.
 Scherer also had to deal with a radio malfunction at the end of the race.
 A big improvement was made by Jakub Śmiechowski, who showed the pace of a quality silver-category driver, and Albert Costa was, as usual, the team's fastest driver.

 After the race, the team's rivals, notably the driver of the second-placed car at the finish, Louis Deletraz, accused the team of breaching the technical regulations, citing short refuelling times, low fuel consumption and high acceleration of the car.
 After a procedure that lasted more than a month, the race organisers officially confirmed the results on the basis of a report from the FIA and ACO technical delegates, who 'after deep analysis' found all cars - including the Polish team's Oreca - in compliance with their respective regulations.

 The ELMS season was not particularly successful for the IEC.
 In the LMP2 class, a gearbox failure in the first race proved to be the harbinger of the whole season, during which car #43 scored just one podium in the seven-team field.
 The drivers showed mostly average pace as well as kept making mistakes.
 At Aragon they had to withdraw from the race after an unfaulted crash.
 The team showed from a better side in the LMP3 class, whose season ended in fourth place overall with two second places.
 The drivers of a Ligier JS P320 were not lucky either – not finishing two races, at Aragon and Algarve, was due to car breakdowns.

 The team's debut season in the Le Mans Cup saw all three crews finish in last places in the overall standings.
 The best and most consistent performances came from the drivers of the number 15 car, Bryson Morris and Chris Short, while Santiago Concepción Serrano and Ben Stone of the number 13 Ligier failed to finish as many as five out of the seven races of the season.